Steven Dias

-Steven Benedic Dias (born 25 December 1983) is an Indian former professional footballer who is currently the head coach of Jamshedpur B. Dias made his debut for India in 2006.
+Steven Benedic Dias (born 25 December 1983) is an Indian former professional footballer who is currently the head coach of Chanmari FC playing in the Indian Football League.
+Dias made his debut for India in 2006.
 In his playing days, he was known as the "David Beckham of India".

 Club career

 Dias played for one of India's leading clubs Mahindra United (before the club withdrew from Indian football on 30 April 2010 and was disbanded) and played in their NFL winning team, as well as in the AFC Cup.